dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 Some platforms may distinguish between lines of the minimum thinness from lines that are thicker than that.
-The two rasterizations depicted in `Two examples of lines of thickness 1`_ are both perfectly reasonable rasterizations of tilted lines that are a single device unit wide.
+The two rasterizations depicted in :ref:`two-examples-of-lines-of-thickness-1` are both perfectly reasonable rasterizations of tilted lines that are a single device unit wide.
 The right-hand line is drawn as a tilted rectangle, the left as the "thinnest visible" line.

+.. _two-examples-of-lines-of-thickness-1:

 .. figure:: images/graphics-8.png
    :align: center

    Two examples of lines of thickness 1

 For thick lines, a platform may choose to draw the exact tilted fractional rectangle, or the coordinates of that rectangle might be rounded so that it is distorted into another polygonal shape.
 The latter case may be prove to be faster on some platforms.
-The two rasterizations depicted in `Two examples of lines of thickness
-2`_ are both reasonable.
+The two rasterizations depicted in :ref:`two-examples-of-lines-of-thickness-2` are both reasonable.

+.. _two-examples-of-lines-of-thickness-2:

 .. figure:: images/graphics-9.png
    :align: center